Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Introduction

 Existing research has shown that code ownership and management practices significantly affect software quality, security, and maintainability~\cite{bird2011don,Avelino2019}.
 Traditionally, ownership has been defined by contribution thresholds—developers who authored a certain percentage of a file (e.g., 5\% or 10\%) were considered “owners”~\cite{Rahman2011}.
 Following Foucault et al.~\cite{foucalEtAll2014}, we adopt a similar approach and define a developer as a contribution-based owner of a file if they have contributed at least 5\% of its total lines of code.
 Such contribution-based ownership models have been linked to lower defect rates, faster issue resolution, and overall better project health.
 Other studies have shown correlations between ownership practices and metrics such as code coverage, commit quality, and team productivity~\cite{Kola-Olawuyi2024,Thongtanunam2016}.

 However, no prior study has examined ownership as explicitly specified in configuration files—a form of ownership policy that defines responsibility independent of contribution history.
-A recent study~\cite{Nordberg2003} argues that ownership encompasses multiple models.
-We posit that GitHub’s CODEOWNERS feature introduces a distinct and underexplored form of explicit ownership with direct implications for both software reliability and security.
+Nordberg~\cite{Nordberg2003} argues that ownership encompasses multiple models. \revthree[MAJ1]{Explicit ownership is, moreover, not limited to CODEOWNERS: it can also be expressed through other means---for example \texttt{OWNERS} or \texttt{MAINTAINERS} files, service-ownership tooling, or ownership simply recorded in project documentation or spreadsheets---so CODEOWNERS represents one platform-native point in a broader design space rather than the sole alternative to contribution-based ownership.} We posit that GitHub’s CODEOWNERS feature introduces a distinct and underexplored form of explicit ownership with direct implications for both software reliability and security.
 As software supply chain threats and dependency risks grow, understanding how such formal ownership mechanisms are adopted and enforced becomes critical for safeguarding open-source ecosystems.
-While prior research inferred ownership indirectly through contribution-based metrics (e.g., commits or file modifications), the implications of explicitly declared ownership remain unexplored.
-Our study is the first to empirically examine how declared ownership—through GitHub’s CODEOWNERS—shapes collaboration, review behavior, and workload.
+While prior research inferred ownership indirectly through contribution-based metrics (e.g., commits or file modifications), the implications of explicitly declared ownership remain unexplored. \revone[1.I]{Even where the repositories we study overlap with those examined in earlier contribution-based work, our subject of analysis differs in kind: we examine the explicitly \emph{declared} ownership policy itself, rather than ownership inferred post hoc from commit counts or line-level contribution shares.} \revone[1.II]{We study GitHub rather than another platform for both practical and methodological reasons.
+CODEOWNERS originated on GitHub in 2017, and comparable features were only later added by other platforms such as GitLab;\footnote{\url{https://docs.gitlab.com/ee/user/project/codeowners/}} concentrating on the platform where the feature originated therefore lets us observe its use over a longer period than would be possible on platforms that adopted it afterwards.
+Methodologically, restricting the study to a single platform holds constant platform-level factors like the review interface, branch-protection semantics, and default behaviors that would otherwise confound a cross-platform comparison, while GitHub exposes the pull-request, review, and \texttt{git blame} data our analysis requires through a uniform API.
+We do not claim that GitHub is representative of all hosts; generalization to other platforms is treated as a threat to external validity (Section~\ref{sec:threats}).} Our study is the first to empirically examine how declared ownership—through GitHub's CODEOWNERS—shapes collaboration, review behavior, and workload.

+\revone[1.II]{Our aim in studying CODEOWNERS is practical, not only descriptive.
+By measuring who is designated as an owner, how completely a repository is covered, and how review behavior shifts after adoption, we give maintainers and project managers evidence for deciding whether, where, and how to declare ownership.
+Such a decision currently rests on little empirical footing: a team weighing the upkeep of a CODEOWNERS file against its benefits has had few numbers to consult.
+Our findings on adherence (RQ1), on the gap between declared owners and top contributors (RQ2), and on the redistribution of review workload after adoption (RQ3 and RQ4) speak to that decision and to how review responsibilities can be allocated across a team.}